Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Summary and conclusions

-Finally, we would like to caution that the new correlations discovered by Liang et al. were inferred from a sample of selected GRBs: Only GRBs {with a single optical peak} that could be modeled with the empirical formula of Kocevski et al.~(2003) seem to be included in the sample.
+Finally, we would like to caution that the new correlations discovered by Liang et al.~(2010) were inferred from a sample of selected GRBs: Only GRBs with a single optical peak that could be modeled with the empirical formula of Kocevski et al.~(2003) seem to be included in the sample.
 Bright GRBs with clear early time multipeak optical emission were not included in the GRB sample.
-A single late-time peak in fact could be a late-time flare or the blended sum of unresolved peaks.
-Moreover, soft GRBs and XRFs usually have a slow rebrightening of their optical and X-ray afterglows that probably has a completely different origin - an initial rise in $\delta(t)$ as $\gamma(t)$ decreases due to deceleration.
-Thus, most XRFs and soft GRBs show after a prompt emission flare(s) a slowly rising afterglow with a late-time power-law decay similar to that of ordinary GRBs \citep{DD2009c}.
+In fact, a single late-time peak can also be a late-time flare due to a density bump in the ISM \cite{DDD2002}, such as that observed in GRB 970508 \citep{Piro1998}, or the blended sum of unresolved peaks like that observed in XRF 071031 \citep{Kruhler2009,DD2010} Moreover, soft GRBs and XRFs usually have a slow rebrightening of their optical and X-ray afterglows that probably has a completely different origin - an initial rise in $\delta(t)$ as $\gamma(t)$ decreases due to deceleration.
+Thus, most XRFs and soft GRBs show after a prompt emission flare(s) a slowly rising afterglow followed by a power-law decay like that of ordinary GRBs \citep{DD2009b}.

 {}